๐Ÿ‘จโ€โš–๏ธCriminal Law

 Self-Check Questions

-1. At which two stages does probable cause serve as the governing standard, and how does this standard differ from the trial burden of proof?
+1. At which stages does probable cause serve as the governing standard, and how does this standard differ from the trial burden of proof?

-2. Compare and contrast the preliminary hearing and grand jury—what constitutional function do both serve, and why might a defendant prefer one over the other?
+2. Compare and contrast the preliminary hearing and grand jury.
+What constitutional function do both serve, and why might a defendant prefer one over the other?

 3. A defendant claims police failed to read Miranda warnings during a traffic stop where they asked questions.
 At what stage would this issue be raised, and what must the defendant show to succeed?

-4. Which stages involve the Sixth Amendment right to counsel, and at which point does this right first attach for all critical proceedings?
+4. Which stages involve the Sixth Amendment right to counsel, and at which point does this right first fully attach for all critical proceedings?